 As your learner progresses through the game, they might find themselves coming face-to-face with a series of decisions, which will determine how the rest of the content plays out.
 This can be great for teaching speaking and presentation skills, as it can help to simulate a discussion playing out.

 A classic gaming trope involves the player climbing to the top of a mountain or some other similar structure.
 While not every job involves scaling Everest on a day-to-day basis, these sorts of games can be applied to pretty much every training module, since climbing higher coincides with the learner’s progress through the course.

 If you’re looking to build the perfect learning game for your content, then look no further!
 Genie, our game-based authoring tool, offers a wide range of game templates to suit any need.
-Click the banner below to sign up for a free 30-day trial:
+Click here to sign up for a free 30-day trial!